Security & Access Boundaries: Gating Commands and Telemetry in Farm Automation

 def route_command_with_rbac(

-"""Validate role, enforce least-privilege, and route with strict fallbacks."""
+"""Validate schema, enforce least privilege, and route with strict fallbacks."""

 try: